Locally unwanted land use

-In land-use planning, a locally unwanted land use (LULU) is a land use that creates externality costs on those living in close proximity.
+In land-use planning, a locally unwanted land use (LULU) is a facility, project, or other form of land use opposed by a local community because of perceived negative externalities associated with it.
 These costs include potential health hazards, poor aesthetics, or reduction in home values.
+Depending on the purpose of the land use, it may also include increased costs for resources or utilities.
 LULUs often gravitate to disadvantaged areas such as slums, industrial neighborhoods and poor, minority, unincorporated or politically under-represented places that cannot fight them off.

 LULUs can include power plants, dumps (landfills), prisons, roads, factories, hospitals and many other developments.
 Planning seeks to distribute and reduce the harm of LULUs by zoning, environmental laws, community participation, buffer areas, clustering, dispersing and other such devices.
 Thus planning tries to protect property and environmental values by finding sites and operating procedures that minimize the LULU's effects.